Derek-Emsbach/pinteresting-group-project/README.md

 *CRUD architecture*

-Pinterest lets users create, read, update, and delete boards / pins.
+Pinspired lets users create, read, update, and delete boards / pins.
 Then follow and unfollow users of interest.
 React components exist for each corresponding action in the app.
 Information needed for all components or user actions performed.